VirgilSecurity/virgil-purekit-go/README.md

 Learn more about Pure Records and keys rotation as a part of Post-Compromise Security in [this guide](https://developer.virgilsecurity.com/docs/purekit/fundamentals/post-compromise-security/).

-#### Get your update token

-Navigate to your Application panel at Virgil Dashboard and, after pressing "BEGIN ROTATION PROCESS" press “SHOW UPDATE TOKEN” button to get the `update_token`.
+**1. Get your update token**.
+Navigate to your Application panel at [Virgil Dashboard](https://dashboard.virgilsecurity.com/) and, after pressing "BEGIN ROTATION PROCESS" press “SHOW UPDATE TOKEN” button to get the `update_token`.

-#### Initialize PureKit with the update token
+**2. Initialize PureKit with the update token**.
 Move to PureKit configuration file and specify your `update_token`:

 ```go